-About the Pennine Way is a 3-11 community mainstream school.
+About the school Pennine Way is a 3-11 community mainstream school.
 It is a growing primary school.
-Currently there are school 450 children on role.
-The vast majority are White British.
-The proportion of those who have special needs is well above average as is the proportion of children eligible for free school meals.
-The Nursery - Currently we are offering limited 30 hour funded spaces for parents who meet the Government's eligibility.
+Currently there are 556 children on role.
+The majority are White British.
+The proportion of children eligible for free school meals is well above average.
+The Nursery- Currently we are offering limited 30 hour funded spaces for parents who meet the Government's eligibility.
 We also offer additional hours, where possible, for those who do not meet this criteria at an additional cost.
-Nursery begins at 8:30am and runs until 3:15pm with a 45 minute lunch session included.
-Our Ofsted rating is "Good" - "Behaviour and Safety are outstanding.
-Pupils overwhelmingly say they feel extremely safe in school and are confident that they can turn to any adults if they have any concerns" Ofsted report 2017 SEND at The Inclusion Manager is (Senco) Ms R. Cecchini Pennine Way The Headteacher is Ms Sue Blair.
-The SEND governor is Mrs Kania All of the above people can be contacted via email or via the school office 01228 598978 office@pennineway.cumbria.sch.uk This is how we identify SEN At Pennine Way School children are identified as having SEN through a variety of ways including: • Liaison with preschool setting/Infant school/previous school Child performing below age-related expectations - concerns raised by teacher within day to day classroom operation or at Pupil Progress Meeting with the Headteacher.
-Concerns raised by parent/carer Pastoral concerns raised by teacher, Dingley Dell (Wellbeing Team) e.g. behaviour or self-esteem is affecting performance Liaison with external agencies e.g. Family Centre, Social Care, Health diagnosis through a GP, Pediatrician, Health Visitor, OT, Physio
+Nursery begins at 8:30am and runs until 3:00pm with a 45 minute lunch session included.
+Our Ofsted rating is "Good" - "Pennine Way is a happy school.
+Pupils are taught to value cooperation, acceptance, respect and empathy.
+They are proud of their school and are eager to learn.
+Pupils know that leaders have high expectations of their learning and behaviour.
+Pupils respond well to these expectations.
+They achieve well as a result."
+Ofsted report June 2022 SEND at The Special Educational Needs Coordinator (SENCO) is Mrs Mitchell Pennine Way The Headteacher is Mrs Lindsay Burnett The SEND governor is Mr Hassan All of the above people can be contacted via email or via the school office 01228 598978 office@pennineway.cumbria.sch.uk This is how we At Pennine Way School children are identified as having SEN through a variety of ways including: identify SEN Liaison with preschool setting/Infant school/previous school Child performing below age-related expectations - concerns raised by teacher within day to day classroom operation or at Pupil Progress Meeting or at SEND meeting with the Headteacher or SENCO Concerns raised by parent/carer Pastoral concerns raised by teacher, Dingley Dell (Wellbeing Team) e.g. behaviour or self-esteem is affecting performance Liaison with external agencies e.g. Family Action, Social Care, Health diagnosis through a GP, Paediatrician, Health Visitor, OT, Physio